 The panel will meet four times per year and play a key role in bringing a consumer perspective to our policy and regulatory decisions.
 By using their experience of other regulated sectors the panel advise and challenge us to deliver better outcomes for rail and road users.

 The current panel has discussed a wide range of topics with colleagues from across all areas of ORR since its inception in 2017.
 These topics include:

-- Providing feedback on ORR publications, including the Annual Consumer Report ‘Measuring Up’ and GB Rail’s financial reports.
+- Providing feedback on ORR publications, including the annual rail consumer report and GB Rail’s financial reports.

 - Providing insight to how ORR developed its new Accessible Travel Policy (ATP) guidance for train and station operators, as well as a review of Car Parks and the introduction of the Rail Ombudsman.